yatlas20098/Mininet-wifi-RL/readme.md

 sudo python3 simulation.py
 ```

-(reminder: this repository does not include dataset, and have to adjust path first)
+(reminder: this repository does not include dataset.
+Require to adjust path to run the code.)

 #### Analyze the result: